nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

 needed: the *atomic FW* basis set, the *large component* basis set and the *small* component basis set.
 The atomic FW basis set should be included in the `ao basis`.
-The large and small components should similarly be incorporated in basis sets named large component and small component, respectively.
+The large and small components should similarly be incorporated in basis sets named `large component` and `small component`, respectively.
 For the two-electron approximation, only two basis sets are needed.
 These are the large component and the small component.
-The large component should be included in the `ao basis` and the small component is specified separately as small component, as for the one-electron approximation.
+The large component should be included in the `ao basis` and the small component is specified separately as `small component`, as for the one-electron approximation.
 This means that the two approximations can not be run correctly without changing the `ao basis`, and it is up to the user to ensure that the basis sets are correctly specified.